jkylling/bouncer-gws/README.md

       - Add the scopes from the table above.
 Sensitive / restricted scopes (`gmail.modify`, `drive`) flag the project for Google verification before the app can leave Testing mode.
-      - Leave the screen in **Testing** and add your own Google account as a *Test user* — the agent acts as you, so the test user is the same address whose mailbox / Drive the agent will touch.
-Add other addresses too if multiple people will run the same client.
-Refresh tokens issued in Testing expire after 7 days, so a long-running agent eventually needs the app verified or kept Internal.
+      - Add your own Google
+        account as a *Test user* — the agent acts as you, so the test user is the same address whose mailbox / Drive the agent will touch.
+Refresh tokens issued in Testing expire after 7 days, so a long-running agent eventually needs the app to be published.

    d. **Create an OAuth 2.0 Client ID** at
       [APIs & Services → Credentials](https://console.cloud.google.com/apis/credentials)